Nonlocal conductance of a Majorana wire near the topological transition: Conductance of a clean wire

 If both junctions are transparent, $r^{R/L}_{\rm m} = 0$, then the differential conductance depends on bias linearly, $G_{RL} \propto V$ [cf.~Eqs.~\eqref{eq:G_RL_low_bias} and \eqref{eq:clean_crit_PE}].
 This translates into a peculiar quadratic $I(V)$-characteristic:

 The sign of the current is determined by the sign of $\Sigma_{R}$ in Eq.~\eqref{eq:Sigma_R}; it is similar for $V > 0$ and $V < 0$.
-The latter property allows one to use the system as a rectifier.
-Such a rectifying behavior was first pointed out in a numerical work \cite{rect2018}.
+The latter property allows one to use the system as a rectifier. {Such a rectifying behavior was first pointed out (and related to the particle-hole symmetry) in Ref.~\onlinecite{rect2018}.}